paulichdom/sophon-blog/README.md

 - **Responsive UI:** Built with [Mantine](https://mantine.dev/) for a beautiful, accessible experience on any device.
 - **Modern Tooling:** Includes TypeScript, ESLint, Storybook, and Vitest for robust development and testing.

+## Backend
+The backend for Sophon is developed with [NestJS](https://nestjs.com/).
+You can find the backend source code here: [paulichdom/sophon-api](https://github.com/paulichdom/sophon-api)

 ## Getting Started

 ### Prerequisites